easolhq/easolhq.github.io/docs/reference/objects/product/extra.md

 # extra.price

-Returns the [price]({% link docs/reference/objects/product/price.md %}) of this extra in the current user's currency.
+Returns the [price]({% link docs/reference/objects/product/price.md %}) of this extra in the current customer's currency.

 {% raw %}
 ```liquid